-Marriott vs. Hilton– Where Do You Stay During Business Travels?
+Marriott vs. Hilton – Where Should You Stay During Business Travels?

 As a business traveler, you have lots of lodging options and every brand claims to give you the most comfortable stay for your hard earned dollar.
 The choices are overwhelming, so there’s a good chance you’re never sure if you’re making the best decision.
 We’re here to help.

 We’ve examined the two hotel industry icons, Marriott and Hilton.
 Marriott excelled in the number of hotel options available for business travelers, while Hilton came out on top for guest satisfaction.
 Also, Hilton’s comprehensive loyalty program makes their hotels attractive to frequent travelers.